Library: Policy

 8. This may occur when the other program benefit closes or the person becomes ineligible for a non-penalty related reason, the worker stops imposing the food benefit sanction.

 10. The worker counts child support as income to the parent, not the child.
 The worker counts cash medical payments as income when the child does not receive a SoonerCare (Medicaid) benefit.
-The worker verifies if the household receives cash medical by viewing the KI1 screen.
+The worker verifies if the household receives cash medical on the KI1 screen.

-(1) The worker documents child support in Family Assistance/Client Services (FACS) case notes and codes it as income in the FACS Income tab for the child, even though it is considered income to the parent, when the child is included in the food benefits unless:
+(1) The worker documents child support in Family Assistance/Client Services (FACS) case notes and codes in the FACS Income tab for the child, even though it is the parent's income, when the child is included in the food benefits unless:

 (A) child support is paid to a parent whose child is no longer in the food benefit; or